Following the Autoregressive Nature of LLM Embeddings via Compression and Alignment: Related Works

 Text embedding is a technique that maps text data into a numerical vector space, capturing both semantic and contextual features of the text.
 Research in this area can be divided into three categories based on the underlying model: Early models, LLMs with fine-tuning, and LLMs without fine-tuning.

 \paragraph{Early Models} Early approaches include SentenceBERT \cite{DBLP:conf/emnlp/ReimersG19} (supervised) and SimCSE \cite{DBLP:conf/emnlp/GaoYC21} (unsupervised), which leverage contrastive learning to generate high-quality text embeddings using small encoder-only models.
-Another area of focus has been improving the isotropy of embedding spaces.
-Works such as BERT-flow \cite{DBLP:conf/emnlp/LiZHWYL20} (flow models) and BERT-whitening \cite{DBLP:journals/corr/abs-2103-15316} (linear transformations) address the anisotropic properties of embeddings.
-Meanwhile, multi-stage contrastive learning \cite{DBLP:journals/corr/abs-2308-03281, DBLP:conf/emnlp/Ni0LDAMZLHCY22, DBLP:journals/corr/abs-2212-03533} has further advanced text embeddings by combining pre-training on large weakly supervised datasets with fine-tuning on smaller high-quality datasets.
 Inspired by instruction fine-tuning, recent research \cite{DBLP:conf/acl/SuSKWHOYSZ023, DBLP:conf/acl/AsaiSL0I0HY23} has shifted toward using text paired with instructions to enhance the generalization and transferability of text embeddings in complex scenarios.
-However, the performance of methods based on early models is limited, due to their reliance on models with relatively small parameter counts.
+At this stage, several studies have investigated the use of generative tasks to enhance text embeddings.
+For example, coCondenser \citep{DBLP:conf/acl/GaoC22} proposes a pre-training strategy that improves the expressiveness of the [CLS] token using unsupervised corpora.
+PaSeR \citep{DBLP:conf/emnlp/WuZ22} and RetroMAE \citep{DBLP:conf/emnlp/XiaoLSC22} adopt encoder-decoder architectures: PaSeR emphasizes the reconstruction of key phrases, while RetroMAE employs a masked-token objective to recover the original sentence.
+However, these approaches do not incorporate contrastive supervision signals into their generative objectives.
+Moreover, they are evaluated only on smaller-scale models, making them fundamentally different from our method in both design philosophy and scaling strategy.